 Don’t feel bad about selling.
 You’re helping out your readers by promoting relevant products and services on your website!

 Having great products to promote as an affiliate makes all the difference.

-Small blogs that target specific niche’s generally attract higher-quality traffic compared to larger sites offering more generic advice.
+Small blogs targeting specific niche’s, generally attract higher-quality traffic compared to larger sites offering more generic advice.